alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 This will very much depend on what notifications you're using the plugin for.
 Out-of-the-box, this plugin works very well but there are a few tweaks that you will need to ensure 100% compatibility.
 All the below points refer to this plugin:

 * If you want to use the new comment notifications in BNFW, you need to un-tick 'Email me whenever anyone posts a comment' and 'A comment is held for moderation' under Settings > Discussion.
-It's ok if you don't do this but you might receive WordPress's own email notifications along with the ones you've configure using BNFW.
+It's OK if you don't do this but you might receive WordPress's own email notifications along with the ones you've configure using BNFW.
 It also goes without saying that you need to enable comments for your posts if you want the email notifications to come through.

 * If you want to use the 'Comment Reply' transactional email, you need to ensure that comments are only set-up to be 2-levels deep.
 You can do this by going to Settings > Discussion and changing the option 'Enable threaded (nested) comments 'X' levels deep' to '2'.
 Please also ensure this option is ticked.

 = Notifications aren't coming through! =

-A [very handy answer](http://stackoverflow.com/questions/371/how-do-you-make-sure-email-you-send-programmatically-is-not-automatically-marked) on StackExchange explains what you might need to do to make sure that emails don't make it through to your users SPAM / Junk folders.
+First of all, follow [this article](https://betternotificationsforwp.com/how-can-i-receive-the-best-support/) about how to find out what might be causing the problem.
+Additionally, this [very handy answer](http://stackoverflow.com/questions/371/how-do-you-make-sure-email-you-send-programmatically-is-not-automatically-marked) on Stack Overflow explains what you might need to do to make sure that emails don't make it through to your users SPAM / Junk folders.
 It's worth going through this and completing as much as you can.

-After this, check your Notification settings to make sure all is as it should be, then check your SPAM folder and/or filter at your host.
-Gmail and certain hosts can mark messages from new websites (or IP addresses) as SPAM so it's worth checking and possibly creating a filter to ensure this doesn't happen in the future.

 Many hosts place a limit on the number of emails that can be sent out within an hour so this may also cause some delay in emails arriving.
-Please check with your host to find out what this limit is.
+MailPoet has a fairly extensive list of hosts and their corresponding email rate limits that's worth checkout [here](https://support.mailpoet.com/knowledgebase/lists-of-hosts-and-their-sending-limits/).
+Alternatively, please check with your host directly to find out what your limit is.

+If you're still having problems, please drop me a line in the [Free Support Forums](https://wordpress.org/support/plugin/bnfw) and I'll do my best to help.

 = Some of my shortcodes aren't working! =

 It's possible you're inserting a shortcode into a notification that cannot use it.
-For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database.
+For example: the 'New Category' email notification cannot use any of the author or time shortcodes as WordPress only stores the category name, category slug and category description in the database by default.
 It's also worth checking the spelling and underscores in any shortcodes as well as if they are wrapped in square brackets `[]`.

 = I press the 'Send Me a Test Email' button but nothing happens! =